-During large events (i.e. more than about 18,000 ML/d or around 3.0 m at Benalla), the Broken River spills to the north into the Broken Creek catchment with a corresponding reduction in flow increases at Orrvale.
+During large events (i.e. more than about 18,000 ML/d or around 3.0 m at Benalla), the Broken River spills to the north into the Broken Creek catchment with a corresponding reduction in flow increases at Orryale.

-The total catchment area of the Goulburn River at Shepparton is approximately 16,000 km.
-2,525 km in the Broken River catchment, 1,510 km in the Seven Creeks/Honeysuckle Creek catchment, 800 km in the Pranjip Creek catchment and 280 km in the Castle Creek catchment (Water Technology, 2017).
+The total catchment area of the Goulburn River at Shepparton is approximately 16,000 km2.
+2,525 km2 in the Broken River catchment, 1,510 km2 in the Seven Creeks/Honeysuckle Creek catchment, 800 km2 in the Pranjip Creek catchment and 280 km2 in the Castle Creek catchment (Water Technology, 2017).